2019 Artist Grant Awards

 MERIT BASED AWARD

-These awards will be judged and scored by a panel of art professionals whose decisions will be based on artist application answers, resumes, and images of past or current work.
+These awards will be judged and scored by a panel of art professionals whose decisions will be based on artist submitted applications, resumes, and images.
 Jurors will remain anonymous.

 You do NOT have to submit a project description, budget, or needs statement.
 We are more interested in your talent, passion, and the inspiration for your art.